tylerlittlefield/tylurp/canopy_analysis/canopy_analysis.md

 Tree Canopy Analysis
 ================

 In this document, I'll briefly go over how one might be able to detect tree tops using `R`.
-I will use a very simple image of a single tree in order to demonstate.
+I will use a very simple image of a single tree in order to demonstrate.

 Required Libraries
 ------------------